 Our verdict is this: If you are strictly a make-up or beauty YouTuber, or you Vlog at a desk, you should go with a ring light.
 They can come pretty cheap, they create flattering effects you can’t get anywhere else.
 They are extremely simple to set up, leaving you more time to invent more insane eyeliner tips.
 However, if you are interested in doing anything else in film, or just want to be able to have more options when it comes to lighting, you’ll need some softboxes.
 One is a good starting point, two is even better.

 If you’ve determined that you are going to be needing a Ring Light for your video kit , check out our buyer’s guide for the best ring lights.
 We compared all the details of the 5 best ring lights and will help you make an excellent choice.
-We’re going to put a guide together for Softbox lights in the near future as well!
+We’ve also put a guide together for Softbox lights!